Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### Problems
 There is a problem with the circular picture, in order to make it responsive ,the viewer is unable to see the full picture.

+### Future developments
+* A page that will show pictures and credentials of the tutors.
+* A feature, to allow instant chatting- to connect tutors and students alike.

 ### Disclaimer
 The contents found on this website are only for educational purposes.